1. What does VBA stand for?

-When you record a macro there is an option that you can choose to store that code into the personal macro workbook. that is one of the easiest ways to create a personal macro workbook if it’s not there already.
-You can learn more about it from here.
+When you record a macro there is an option that you can choose to store that code in the personal macro workbook. that is one of the easiest ways to create a personal macro workbook if it’s not there already.
+You can learn more about it here.

 37. What is the use of the “with” statement?

 By using the statement, you can refer to an object once, and then you use it to access its multiple properties and use multiple methods.

 As you can see in the above example, where we have referred to the range A1’s font property using the “With” statement further he referred to three properties. the best part about using the with statement is you do not need to refer to the main object again and again.
 You can learn more about “with” from here.